trexjacket/trexjacket/docs_src/tutorials/chat-extension/3-import-tableau-extension-api.rst

-How to import the Tableau Dashboard Extension API
+Chapter 3: Using the Tableau Dashboard Extension API
 ====================================================

 This is the magic that allows our Tableau dashboard to communicate with the Anvil application form.

-.. raw:: html

-    <h2>Chapter 3: Using the Tableau Dashboard Extension API</h2>

 Let’s start by going through the possibilities that the Tableau Dashboard Extension API offers.